Frequently Asked Questions

 .....HOW LONG WILL IT TAKE?

-AdoptLink does not guarantee that any client will be selected by a birthmother, or that an adoption will be successfully completed.
+AdoptLink does not guarantee that any client will be selected by a potential birthmother, or that an adoption will be successfully completed.

 <Return to Questions>